jadebraz/PEBMED/README.md

  - **Node.js**, allows data to be sent to the front end without requiring multiple connections that standardize the information and delay the execution of the request.
 In the project it was used in the form for real-time data exchange.
 Interacting with the API and even regarding validations.

  - **Styled-Components**, allows us to create style components when writing CSS code within a JavaScript file.
+I used it within the project to organize the CSS for each folder and component.

 # Getting Started with Create React App